syook/Trilateration/README.md

 ## How to use

 1. Go to : <https://syook.github.io/Trilateration/index.html><br>
-2. Provide Co-ordinates likes x, y and radius for all three circles and click draw.<br>
+2. Provide cordinates likes x, y and radius for all three circles and click draw.<br>
-3. Enter co-ordinates such that circle's arc intersect each other to form Trilateration.<br>
+3. Enter cordinates such that circle's arc intersect each other to form Trilateration.<br>
 4. Finally click Trilaterate to form the Trilateration<br>

 ### Here is sample data: